comp-machine-learning-spring2021/portfolio-lillianjiang/README.md

 ## About me
 Hello World, My name is Lillian.
 I am currently a junior student at Smith College, majoring in computer science and astronomy.
 My research interests are exoplanets, computational simulations, and machine learning.

-After taking CSC294 Computational Machine Learning, I am familar with unsupervised and supervised learning algorithm for both classification and prediction tasks at an computational level.
+After taking CSC294 Computational Machine Learning, I am familar with unsupervised and supervised learning algorithm for both classification and prediction tasks at a computational level.
 I am an advanced-level programmer in Python.

 I would like to apply machine learning onto my astronomy research, helping me to build up data analysis on exoplanet exploration.
 Besides research, I am a visual designer in music industry, and I can speak four languages.